Project CLASS Partnerships encompass two broad collaboration categories:

 Project CLASS for Community collaborates with teachers, parents, grandparents and other caring adults through families, schools, daycares, after-school, YMCAs, churches, and other organizations.

 Project CLASS for Community involves 10 components: an integrated series of 1) Children’s Books, 2) Animated Films, 3) Comprehensive Parent & Educator Activities Guides, 4) Songs, 5) Song Animations, 6) Demonstration Videos, 7) Virtual Training Sessions (Zoom & Webinar), 8) Coaching, 9) Partnerships, and 10) Community Awareness Outreach.
 The Books, Animated Films, Guides, Songs, Animated Songs, and Demonstration Videos are all free internet giveaways available to all with instant access.
-The Children's Books, Animated Films Social Skills Initiative is part of Project CLASS Community.
+The Children's Books, Animated Films Social Skills Initiative is part of Project CLASS for Community.

 Based on extensive experience witnessing behavior problems at school, in the home, and in the community, we know there is a Mt.
-Everest of need for children to develop core-foundation skills such as how to: Engage Eye Contact, Pay Attention, Follow Instructions, Accept No, Calm Down when Angry, and Make Good Choices.
+Everest of need for children to develop core-foundation skills such as how to: Engage Eye Contact, Pay Attention, Follow Instructions, Accept No, Calm Down When Angry, and Make Good Choices.
 These and other core-foundation skills are the ABC underpinning skills critical for: Positive Behavior; Learning; Focus of Attention; Academic Achievement; Family Relationships; Getting Along with Others; Combating Bullying & Hate; Mental & Behavioral Health; Success not Failure.

 Houston Achievement Place (HAP) and Project CLASS have a solid history of proven results improving Children’s Behavior, Focus of Attention and Learning Readiness.
 These results are achieved by equipping children with core-foundation social skills and strengthening the capabilities of teachers, parents and other caring adults to teach core skills to children.